ekataglobal/solrcloud_manager/README.md

 TODO:
 =====

-* Pretty-print operation output
-* More consistent exception responses and handling (Use ManagerException more)
+* More consistent exception responses and handling (Use ManagerException more, better error messaging)
 * Cross version support (where possible)
 * Better introspection of solr responses
 * Insure paths other than /solr work